Ahsanmirza001/Ahsan1/README.md

 ```
 git status
 ```
-The git status command displays the state of the working directory and the staging area.
+The `git status` command displays the state of the working directory and the staging area.
-` hgshghdg`